-I would also like to point out how different this one really is from the rest of the series, rivaled only with Silent Hill 4: The Room.
+I would also like to point out how different this one really is from the rest of the series, rivaled only by Silent Hill 4: The Room.

 This may all sound like a fantastic variety, but the combat essentially takes away the sense of vulnerability a player would feel if they played, say, Silent Hill 4: The Room.
 For fans such as myself, this is a major let down.
 If I wanted to play a Resident Evil game, I would play a Resident Evil game.

-I miss the heavy footsteps, the random, unsettling sounds and the screeches of unseeable monsters in the distance.
-These all were one of the few things that have made this series my favorite of all time and, again, this was virtually gone.
+I miss the heavy footsteps, the random, unsettling sounds, and the screeches of unseeable monsters in the distance.
+These were all some of the things that made this series my favorite of all time and, again, this was virtually gone.

 When I said that this game felt like a movie game a lot of the time, I specifically meant the overall style of Silent Hill: Homecoming.

 If you were to take the movie and Homecoming and put them side by side, you would see the strong similarities.
 Everything has a much more gritty, rusty tone than the games before.
 Sure, the first game was very similar in this design, but it focused more on its darkness rather than its rust.
-Same goes for the second and third games, they were a much fleshier, filthier style and Silent Hill 4 put more focus on blood; but Homecoming put its focus on rust and, honestly, I like it a lot.
+The same goes for the second and third games; they were a much fleshier, filthier style, and Silent Hill 4 put more focus on blood, but Homecoming put its focus on rust and, honestly, I like it a lot.

-The creature designs are basically recycled assets from the first three games and the movie (looking at you Nurse).
-There are, however, other original creature designs, specifically the Schism, Needler, and the Lurker.
-I would also like to mention the human enemies that become abundant later in the game, they look just like the cult members in the first movie.
+The creature designs are basically recycled assets from the first three games and the movie (I'm looking at you, Nurse).
+There are, however, other original creature designs, specifically the Schism, the Needler, and the Lurker.
+I would also like to mention the human enemies that become abundant later in the game—they look just like the cult members in the first movie.